 Putting out shoes ahead of Saint Nicholas Day on 6th December

 Saint Nicholas – a third century saint – gave gifts to children, wore a red cape, and is known as ‘Sinterklaas’ in Dutch.
-So it probably won’t surprise you to learn he inspired Santa Claus (he also makes a cameo in our personalized Christmas book, Your Night Before Christmas.
+So it probably won’t surprise you to learn he inspired Santa Claus (he also makes a cameo in our personalised Christmas book, Your Night Before Christmas.
 Good old Saint Nick).
 But in countries like Germany, Saint Nicholas is still celebrated on 6th December, his original Saint’s Day.
 Children leave a boot or shoe outside for him to fill with gifts, and wake up to a selection of treats that probably beats any advent calendar.

 Baking saffron buns for Saint Lucia’s Day on 13th December